NishaKadam2808/Comys_Hackathon5/Task_A/README.md

 Output: Dense(1) + Sigmoid

-# Training the Model :
+# Training and Evaluating the Model :
 To train the model execute following commands :
 1. .\venv\Scripts\Activate.ps1

 2. python gender_classifier.py

-# The model will be saved as best_gender_model.h5

-# Evaluating the Model
-To evaluate the trained model on a test dataset :
-1. .\venv\Scripts\Activate.ps1

-2. python evaluate_gender_model.py

---- Evaluation Metrics on Test Set ---
-Accuracy : 97.62%
-Precision: 96.88%
-Recall   : 98.24%
-F1-Score : 97.55%
+This will:

+   - Train the model with class weighting and fine-tuning
+   - Evaluate on validation data
+   - Save the model to best_gender_model.h5
+   - Generate classification report and confusion matrix

 # Predicting from Webcam